CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable setup skill with clear step-by-step instructions, executable code in both TypeScript and Python, and a useful error handling table.
-Its main weakness is moderate verbosity — the dual-language verification steps and partially redundant examples section inflate the token count.
-The workflow is well-sequenced with proper validation checkpoints.
+This is a solid, actionable skill with clear step-by-step instructions and executable code for both TypeScript and Python.
+Its main weakness is moderate verbosity — covering both languages in full with separate verification steps, plus an extensive error table and multiple example variants, makes it longer than necessary for a setup skill.
+The workflow is well-sequenced with a verification checkpoint.

 Suggestions